5 (6 Reviews)

 💰 Financial Preparation

-🎒 Packing and Gear Standards
+🎒 Packing and Gear

 🚨 Cancellation and Weather Policy

-• Weather-Related Changes: No refunds are issued for itinerary modifications caused by weather, road closures, pass conditions, permit restrictions, or force majeure events
+• Weather Changes: No refunds for itinerary modifications caused by weather, road closures, pass conditions, or force majeure events on the Spiti Valley Full Circuit

-• Participant Cancellation: Standard tiered cancellation charges apply from the time of booking confirmation.
-Review the full cancellation policy document before completing your booking
+• Participant Cancellation: Standard tiered cancellation charges apply from confirmation — review the full policy before booking the Spiti Valley Full Circuit

 📋 Pre-Departure Requirements